 Each page of the notebook is double-sided, and each side includes a sleeve for the cover/DVD guide and two sleeves for the actual discs.

 - At this point, pull the covers and inserts out of the plastic covers.

 - I thought I was going to need to trim the covers, but found that they slipped right into the pocket that was made for them!
 Easy peasy!

 - Place the disc(s) in the adjacent sleeves (could you guess that?
 Hehe!)
 If there are additional inserts from the media container, they easily slide behind the title cover.

 This one got to keep his jacket because it’s a collector’s edition.
 It’s really special inside!

 What is really nice is that two inserts can be stair-stacked in the long sleeve, and the coordinating DVDs go next to them!Another pleasant surprise is, if you only have the disc (and no insert), the disc titles are easily visible through the transparent sleeves.
 (Really, you CAN see them easily… photography learning-thing again. 😉

 A soon-to-be empty drawer in my console will be the binder’s permanent ‘home’.
 I think that is the most accessible spot for the discs and will keep the binder out of sight.
 But until then, under the bed it goes! 😉 Still easy to get to, and no one will ever know it’s there!
 Hehe.

 I think it looks SO much better… Much more bright and airy!
 What do you think?

-What storage solutions do you use for your media discs?
-How do you organize/arrange the discs (genre/alphabetize/both)???
+Where will YOU put your DVD and CD storage solution… now that you won’t have any more shelves?
+Do you use a different storage solution for your media discs?
+How do you organize/arrange the discs (genre/alphabetize/both)?
 I’d love to hear from you.
 It really does make my day!